From Creative Exploration to Feminine Pioneer

 But none of this comes easy, as Selin says she struggles with self-discouragement and mental chaos of the mind.
 “It definitely took some time for me to allow myself to just forgive myself for making mistakes and having needs and being an imperfect human being.”
 According to her, it took until the age of 30 and becoming a mother for her to truly embrace who she was- body and all.
 In spite of that, Selin hopes to be able to inspire other women to find ways to be more self-satisfied.

 Selin says she is proud of the results she is turning over in her writing, and appreciates, “That breath of ‘relief’ after all the hard work.”
 And she wants to encourage her daughter to do the same.
-She says she wants, “her to follow her passions but also be able to always have enough free time to sometimes just be present in the moment, relax, and take a deep breath and be grounded and grateful to be young and alive, in a world increasingly becoming more and more uncertain.”
+She says she wants, “her to follow her passions but also be able to always have enough free time to sometimes just be present at the moment, relax, and take a deep breath and be grounded and grateful to be young and alive, in a world increasingly becoming more and more uncertain.”
 And that is sound advice for us all to take.

 What I love most about Selin is her sense of awareness, and her strong desire to break the stigma that paints women as enemies to one another.
 I was captivated by her observation about some influential women in history.
 Selin expressed to me that, “Many ‘successful’ yet ultimately ‘sad’ women with tragic ends- like Marilyn Monroe and Princess Diana- have mostly been adored, yes, but also called the worst of insults by other fellow women, as if anyone can deem themselves morally ‘higher’ than another mere human being in this world.”
 But she believes that is changing.